 Respect for diversity and for values different from one's own is a central value of our profession, and the Vanderbilt UCC internship program is no exception.
-The UCC is committed to engaging in ongoing dialogue about the intersection of identity and systems of oppression in order to work effectively with the entire student body at Vanderbilt, which is diverse in terms of racial, ethnic, and socioeconomic background; nationality; religious, spiritual and political beliefs; physical ability, age; and gender, gender identity, and sexual orientation.
-As we strive to provide a comprehensive pathway of support options that are flexible and attentive to each student's particular needs, challenges, and identities, we also strive to co-create a training environment that is rooted in respect, safety, and trust.
-All UCC providers, including trainees, are expected to be personally committed to developing cultural humility and growing in self-awareness by engaging in critical thinking and honest and open self-examination so that one's prejudices and biases can be authentically evaluated and challenged.
-We support and challenge each other's understanding of our own biases and experiences through staff-wide dialogues and aim to continually affirm our commitment to anti-racism.
+The UCC is committed to an ongoing dialogue about individual differences in order to work effectively with the entire student body at Vanderbilt, which is diverse in terms of racial, ethnic, and class backgrounds; national origins; religious, spiritual and political beliefs; physical abilities, ages; and genders, gender identities, and sexual orientations.
+Just as we strive to provide a comprehensive pathway of support options for students that are flexible and attentive to each individual's particular needs, challenges, and identities, we strive to create a training environment that is characterized by respect, safety, and trust.
+Both UCC staff and trainees are expected to be committed to critical thinking and the process of self-examination so that prejudices or biases can be evaluated and challenged in the interest of continual growth related to diversity and multiculturalism.
+We support and challenge each other's understanding of our own biases and experiences through active reading and regular staff-wide dialogues and aim continually to affirm our commitment to anti-racism.
 All interns are given the opportunity to join the UCC Diversity Alliance, a group of staff and trainees who plan monthly "Diversity Dialogues" and educational experiences to support our commitment to critical self-reflection and cultural humility.